 Lastly, while autofocus speed is quite decent, I noticed that autofocus accuracy can sometimes be spotty.
 I noticed it when testing the Tamron SP 45mm f/1.8 Di VC USD in the lab.
 With a well-illuminated chart that contains plenty of high-contrast areas, the lens sometimes indicates good focus, but when zoomed in and looked at closely, it is actually not.
 Forcing the camera to refocus sometimes fixes the problem, but not always.

 From this standpoint, autofocus accuracy isn’t very consistent, which is unfortunate.

-The Tamron SP 45mm f/1.8 Di VC USD has an impressively close minimum focus distance of 0.29m, which is an amazing feature since you can get very close to your subjects and really isolate them from the background.
+The Tamron SP 45mm f/1.8 Di VC USD has an impressively close minimum focus distance of 0.29m, which is an amazing feature since you can get very close to your subjects and isolate them from the background.
 As a comparison, both the Nikon 50mm f/1.4G and the Nikon 50mm f/1.8G have a minimum focusing distance of 0.45m, while the Sigma 50mm f/1.4 Art is at 0.4m.
-This makes the Tamron SP 45mm f/1.8 clearly stand out.
+This makes the Tamron SP 45mm f/1.8 stand out.

 But does that become a real advantage in the real world?
 In my opinion, yes, it certainly does.
 By moving closer to your subject and shooting at or near minimum focusing distance, you can effectively enlarge background blur significantly, as can be seen in the image below:

 This makes your images look like they were shot with a macro lens.
-Just be careful when photographing people or animals at close range – as you can see, it certainly distorts their facial / body features due to perspective distortion.
+Just be careful when photographing people or animals at close range – as you can see, it distorts their facial / body features due to perspective distortion.

-One thing to note, as explained on the next page, this lens has a very strong amount of Longitudinal Chromatic Aberration.
+One thing to note, as explained on the next page, is that this lens has a very strong amount of Longitudinal Chromatic Aberration.
 Note how the whiskers of the cat in the above image transition from green to purple color.